input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

   Two optional topics for proofs: `<base>.prv` (proof requests) and `<base>.prf` (proof replies).

 **Assumptions (PoC):** Honest peers, no privacy, all messages publicly readable.
-  All payloads CBOR-encoded in canonical form with strict framing.
+  All payloads use deterministic CBOR encoding with strict framing.

 ## Scope and Goals